Trusted

 In 2003, Cameron, Tyler, and their roommate Divya Narendra approached Mark Zuckerberg, a fellow Harvard student, to help them build their social networking site, HarvardConnection.

-The Winklevoss twins allege that Zuckerberg entered into a verbal contract with them, promising to work on the project in exchange for equity.
-The trio communicated with Zuckerberg through emails and physical meetings from November 2003 to February 2004.
+The Winklevoss twins allege that Zuckerberg entered a verbal contract with them, promising to work on the project in exchange for equity.
+The trio communicated with Zuckerberg through emails and physical meetings from November 2003 to February 2004, according to a Sept.
+2004 report by the Daily Free Press.

 Meanwhile, Zuckerberg was working on TheFacebook.com, which later became Facebook, and launched the site in February 2004.
 The Winklevoss twins and Narendra learned about this development two days after the launch through The Harvard Crimson site.
 Soon after, they sent Zuckerberg a cease and desist letter.